MarcDiethelm/xtc/README.md

 `config-local.json` is also listed in `.jitsuignore`, so if you're using Nodejitsu for hosting this file will never be deployed.
 Make sure these two files are not tracked by git unless you know what you're doing.

-The location of the config files can be configured in package.json.
+Which config files are loaded and their order can be configured in configs.json.
+The location of the config files can be configured in package.json by changing the `configPath` property.

 ### Start the Server!